maxbechtold/tante-emmas/src/hints/slides.md

 * Once generated we could change and refactor tests
 * Some other tests will probably break, yet they give you valuable insights about the recorded methods
 * There are different strategies how to handle generated tests if a bug was fixed
-  * fixing all tests that fail to the new behavior (with a critical view whether the changes in behavior are ok)
+  * fixing all tests that fail to the new behavior (with a sharp eye whether the changes in behavior are ok)
   * repeating the recording with new behavior
   * rerunning the generated tests with testrecorder (generating tests from tests, yet input/output is not captured in this case)